Puerto Rico's PREPA says will make full debt payment on Friday

-SAN JUAN (Reuters) - Puerto Rico's semi-public power utility, known as PREPA, on Thursday said it would make all of a $415 million debt payment due on Friday, a relief for bond insurers who might have been on the hook in the event of default.
+SAN JUAN, June 30 (Reuters) - Puerto Rico's semi-public power utility, known as PREPA, on Thursday said it would make all of a $415 million debt payment due on Friday, a relief for bond insurers who might have been on the hook in the event of default.

 PREPA, which had been on the brink of collapse under $8.3 billion in debt, last year reached an exchange deal with most of its creditors, which is being finalized.
 On Thursday, the utility said it would make its $415 million payment using operational funds and proceeds from the new bond sales.